Rashford: At least 70 racial slurs on my social accounts counted after Europa defeat

 The Red Devils forward counted at least 70 slurs in the immediate aftermath of the defeat.
 He has been among the footballers who have decried the pervasiveness of racism on social media over the past year, but so far, the problem has not subsided.

-Rashford also highlighted a fan who had said he "deserved" abuse, promoting their response to him as an example of the mindsets he has to deal with on a daily basis.
+Rashford went on to say that a teacher was among those who sent him racist messages.
+The player also highlighted a fan who had said he "deserved" abuse, promoting their response to him as an example of the frustrating mindsets he has to deal with on a daily basis.

 Editors' Picks